NewServerAPI-Project/NewServer-MapTools/README.md

 ### History:
 The original MapID project started back in March 2020 when Mooncraft Games had moved on to a minigame network while Skyblock progress was restricted.
-The underlying minigame architecture, which was closed-source, was called NGAPI 1.0.
-It will stay closed-source due to the actual API being very bloated with the majority of its components being located within a single plugin with multiple connections, thus tying features into the mess of spaghetti code.
+The underlying minigame architecture, which at the time was closed-source, was called NGAPI 1.0.

 The MapID format, while still being developed, initially started with an id, name, description, authors, and properties as the only purpose was to offer simple metadata for minigame maps.
 Soon, however, the MapRegion was introduced with a limited set of functionality which NGAPI 1 was stuck with.
 A region could have multiple behavior "tags" (similar to PointEntity types) as well as defining the size and if it was active, however, there were no properties.
 It shortly got followed up with the PointEntity which is close to its current counterpart in MapID 2 as it had a more flexible design.
 This is why the modern MapRegion closely mimics the current PointEntity.